Federal Data Show Dramatic Decline in Methane Emissions from Venting and Flaring

 The fact that methane emissions are declining in Texas is especially relevant, not only as the country’s largest oil and natural gas producer, but because critics have latched onto venting and flaring concerns, referencing the supposed “waste” of methane from these processes.
 Environmentalists say more regulation is needed, particularly at the federal level, to reduce emissions.

-But as the latest federal data suggest, emissions are already heading in the right direction – even as domestic production soars and the United States approaches net-energy-exporter status.
+But as the latest federal data suggests, emissions are already heading in the right direction – even as domestic production soars and the United States approaches net-energy-exporter status.